Online MBA in Ohio

 - Organizational Management (9 credits) – Example Courses: Change Management, Operations Management, Strategic Programming in HRM.

 3. Ashland University

 Ashland University’s Richard E. & Sandra J. Dauch College of Business & Economics offers an MBA program online.
 It is ideal for working professionals who need additional flexibility due to family obligations and career goals.
-Ashland University’s MBA program is fully-accredited by the Accreditation Council for Business Schools and Programs.
+The Accreditation Council fully accredits Ashland University’s MBA program for Business Schools and Programs.

-The curriculum requires a minimum of 36 credit hours consisting of five core courses, six electives, and one Capstone course.
+The curriculum requires a minimum of 36 credit hours, consisting of five core courses, six electives, and one Capstone course.
 Students get to customize the courses to meet their needs and particular interests.
-On average, students who work full-time can earn the degree in three years, but it can also be completed in as little as two years if students take two courses per semester.
+On average, students who work full-time can earn a degree in three years, but it can also be completed in as little as two years if students take two courses per semester.